DF-0P/Simple-Sample-Encrytion-file/README.md

 # Simple-Sample-Encrytion-file
-This is a  simple encryption and decryption file to a question i came across on facebook... i found the question and decided to make the files according to the question
+This is a  simple encryption and decryption file to a question i came across on facebook... i found the question and decided to make the files according to the question. the first issue was getting the right algorithm to make the encryption file with.
+Second issue was to make a reverse function(decryption)

 Facebook post i saw the question at : https://www.facebook.com/groups/pythonprogrammingbeginners/permalink/1609213246095494/?app=fbl